 Working on guided projects will give you hands-on experience with real-world examples, so we encourage you to not only complete them, but to take the time to really understand the concepts.

-These projects are meant to be challenging to better prepare you for the real world, so don't be discouraged if you have to refer back to previous missions.
+These projects are meant to be challenging to better prepare you for the real world, so don't be discouraged if you have to refer back to previous lessons.
 If you haven't worked with Jupyter Notebook before or need a refresher, we recommend completing our Jupyter Notebook Guided Project before continuing.

 As with all guided projects, we encourage you to experiment and extend your project, taking it in unique directions to make it a more compelling addition to your portfolio!